cnart003/aws-nodejs-deployment/README.md

   - GitHub Actions secrets used to handle AWS credentials safely.
   - Docker image scanning before pushing to AWS ECR.
 ### Logging & Monitoring
-  - AWS CloudWatch captures container logs.
+  - AWS CloudWatch captures container logs using `kubectl logs`.
   - Grafana (optional) can be used for visualization.
+  - **Fluent Bit was attempted but failed due to IAM issues.**

 ## **How to shutdown & rerun the application**
 In order to avoid excess costs, follow these steps to **shut down** and **restart** the application.